What is an API

 APIs can be divided into four main categories based on the functionality they serve.

-APIs protocols can be divided into three main categories:
+APIs protocols can be divided into the next categories:

 Examples of APIs we use every day